thedude0606/manusoptions/PROGRESS.md

 - Modified `get_minute_data` in data_fetchers.py to always use 60 days without any dropdown options
 - Refactored `get_technical_indicators` to return a single table with a timeframe column
 - Updated dashboard_app.py to handle the new data structure
+- Fixed options chain tab by replacing incorrect `get_option_chain` method with the correct `option_chains` method in the Schwab API client
+- Updated documentation to reflect the options chain fix
 - Pushed all changes to GitHub repository

 ## In Progress